Updated: April 11, 2026

 For product-led SaaS, this is oxygen.

-Stickiness = DAU/MAU
+Stickiness = DAU / MAU

-- 20%+ – Good (people use your product weekly)
+- 20% and above — Good (people use your product weekly)

-- 60%+ – Exceptional (people use it almost daily)
+- 60% and above — Exceptional (people use it almost daily)

 The question: Does your product need daily use?
 A payroll platform is used monthly.
 A project management tool should be used daily.
 Know your category.